renovatebot/renovate/docs/development/adding-a-package-manager.md

 Some package managers may also have "lock files", like npm's `package-lock.json`.

-If a repository has a lock file, then Renovate MUST update the package file _and_ the matching lock file in the same commit.
+If a repository has a lock file, then Renovate _must_ update the package file _and_ the matching lock file in the same commit.
 This prevents creating "broken" updates for users and generating frustration with Renovate.

 ### Focus on getting lock file syncing working